From online banking to cash remittances, there are many ways to make international money transfers in the UAE. Here’s all you need to know.

 A number of foreign exchange brokers operate in the Emirates, and expats can rely on them for better currency rates.
 There are a number of factors on which to evaluate a currency broker when making international money transfers in the UAE.
 Among them are regulatory approvals (from the UAE Central Bank, Dubai International Financial Centre, or Abu Dhabi Global Market as well as international regulators in your home country), international money transfer costs in the UAE, trustworthiness, customer support, and online tracking.

-Once you have decided on one (or more) currency brokers, you will typically need to open an account with them.
-You will usually require copies of your passport and residence visa.
-Once your account is set up, you can begin trading right away from your mobile or desktop.
-First, pick your currency pair, such as AED-EUR, and check the spread or conversion rate.
-Such rates vary considerably, so you’ll want to wait a day or two if you can.
+Once you choose a currency broker, you typically need to open an account.
+This requires copies of your passport and residence visa.
+Once your account is set up, you can begin trading right away online.
+First, pick your currency pair and check the spread or conversion rate.
+Such rates vary considerably, so you’ll want to wait a day or two if possible.

-When you’ve got the rate you want, lock in your transfer conversion rates and send the money (and associated fees) to your FX broker.
-They will then forward the money (in the chosen currency) to the recipient’s bank account within one or two business days.
-Again, you will need to have all the beneficiary’s details to hand, such as their bank account number and SWIFT/IBAN.
+When you’ve got the rate you want, lock in your transfer conversion rates and send the money to your FX broker.
+They will then forward the money to the recipient’s bank account within one or two business days.
+Again, you must have all the beneficiary’s details, such as their bank account number and SWIFT/IBAN.

 Expats can choose from a number of currency brokers when making international money transfers in the UAE.
 These include: